Square vs PayPal: Price, Features & What’s Best

 You can set up your inventory in the app and then select items from your library or manually enter the transaction amount.
 The Square POS app also now has a Tap to Pay on iPhone feature, so you don’t need another card reader for contactless payment if you have a compatible iPhone.

 Square’s POS system and credit card processing make it the better choice for mobile sales.
 Optimized so you can easily ring up sales on a smartphone or tablet, the POS system does everything on mobile that it does on desktop, including reports.
 The offline mode lets you continue to take payments and have them sync when the internet is back.
-Square took the top spots on our list for best mobile POS and leading mobile credit card processors.
+Square took the top spots on our lists of the best mobile POS and leading mobile credit card processors (though PayPal also placed on these evaluations).

 Square’s invoicing feature allows you to create, send, and track invoices online or via Square Payments’ iOS and Android apps.
 Additionally, you can use automatic payment reminders, advanced reporting, and recurring billing.
 Advanced invoicing features are also available for those wanting a more customized look, plus additional tools like multi-package estimates and milestone-based payment schedules.

-Both Square and PayPal systems are good for invoicing, allowing you to create and send custom invoices, handle recurring payments, and send reminders.
+When it comes to PayPal vs Square invoicing, both systems allow you to create and send custom invoices, handle recurring payments, and send reminders.
 Square, however, is the cheaper choice.

 Square is best when you want a completely free invoicing system that accepts ACH transfers.
 It lets you send multiple estimates, request a deposit, set partial payments by milestones, and more.
 When paying by ACH, it charges 1% of the invoice, a minimum of a dollar, making it cheaper than PayPal.
 Otherwise, it costs 2.9% + 10 cents per invoice or 1% per invoice using the ACH payment method.